DrugLib.com — Drug Information Portal

 Rx drug information, pharmaceutical research, clinical trials, news, and more

-This Open-Label Study Will Evaluate in Daily Clinical Practice the Safety and Efficacy of a Fentanyl Iontophoretic Transdermal System (Fentanyl ITS) for Management of Moderate to Severe Acute Pain in Postoperative Patients Who Have Undergone Elective Spine or Orthopaedic Surgery.
+Safety and Efficacy Study of Fentanyl Iontophoretic Transdermal System (ITS) for Management of Moderate to Severe Acute Pain in Participants Who Have Undergone Elective Spine or Orthopedic Surgery

 Information source: Janssen Cilag N.V./S.A.